davidfcarr/rsvpmaker/README.txt

 	development kit for PHP and the Stripe SDK under the license of their creators.

 == Changelog ==

+= 6.2.4 =

+* Updated German translation files, thanks to Markus König

+= 6.2.3 =

+* Fixing a glitch that caused duplicate posts to be created when a template is set to automatically generate new events according to the template schedule.
+* Fixed the function for loading blog posts into the RSVP Email editor.

+= 6.2.2 =

+* Tweaks to the scheduled email function.
+You can now schedule broadcasts relative to the date of the event or for an arbitrary date and time.

+= 6.2.1 =

+* Fixes for broken features: links to edit confirmation message, adding RSVP records on the back end (from RSVP Report)

+= 6.1.9 =

+* Change start time based on template
+* Series of updates in 6.1.6-8 related to confirmation / reminder messages
+* Bug fix for stripe charges in currencies other than usd

 = 6.1.5 =